LorenzoM27/GarageVParrot/README.md

 * Donwload the project and unzip it if you have to
 * Download WAMP, MAMP, LAMP or XAMP and install it
-* Move the project folder to the whrigt folder
+* Move the project folder into the whrigt folder
 * Launch MAMP/WAMP/LAMP/XAMP and start the server

 ### Database